Individualize the glycemic control goal based on the patient's life expectancy, comorbid conditions, and risk for complications from hypoglycemia.

 Treat hyperlipidemia with moderate- or high-intensity statin therapy to reduce the risk for macrovascular complications.

-Prevent and treat diabetic nephropathy, preferentially with ACE inhibitors, to reduce the risk for progression to end-stage renal failure in patients with type 2 diabetes.
+Treat diabetic nephropathy, preferentially with ACE inhibitors, to reduce the risk for progression to end-stage renal failure.

 Institute foot-care strategies to prevent ulceration and amputation in patients with documented diabetic neuropathy.